Corpus Christi Clippers: History

 The 1927 Corpus Christi Seahawks won the 1927 Texas Valley League championship.
 The Seahawks were managed by Jim Payton in the Class D level league.
 The Seahawks finished 1st in the regular season standings with a 63–56 record in the four–team league.
 Corpus Christi then defeated the Laredo Oilers 3 games to 0 in the finals.

 The Corpus Christi Aces played in the Class D level Rio Grande Valley League in 1949 and 1950.
-The Aces joined the Class B level Gulf Coast League from 1951 to 1953, before changing their nmoniker to "Clippers" for the 1954 season.
+The Aces joined the Class B level Gulf Coast League from 1951 to 1953, before changing their moniker to "Clippers" for the 1954 season.
 Texas businessman, George Schepps, was the owner of both the Aces and Clippers.

 The Corpus Christi Clippers were affiliates of the Milwaukee Braves (1954–1956) and Pittsburgh Pirates (1957).

 In their four seasons of play, the Corpus Christi Clippers finished with records of 87–60, 93–48, 83–57 and 69–58 (1954–1957).
 The Clippers captured the 1955 Big State League Championship and made the Big State Finals the other three seasons.
 The Clippers had home attendance totals of 97,255; 102,788; 112,625 and 56,871 in their four seasons.
 The Big State League permanently folded after the 1957 season.

 In 1958, the Oklahoma City Indians of the Class AA Texas League moved to Corpus Christi, Texas.
 The new Corpus Christi franchise became a minor league affiliate of the San Francisco Giants and began play in 1958 as the Corpus Christi Giants.

 The 1958 Corpus Christi Giants won the Texas League Championship.
 The Giants finished the regular season with a 77–75 record.
 They were 3rd in the Texas League under Manager Ray Murray.
 In the 1958 Texas League Playoffs, Corpus Christi defeated the Houston Buffalos 4 games to 1.
 In the Finals, the Corpus Christi Giants defeated the Austin Senators 4 games to 1 to capture the championship.
 Playing at Schepps Palms, Corpus Christi had season attendance of 87,774, an average of 1,155 per game.

 Baseball Hall of Fame member Gaylord Perry played for the 1959 Corpus Christi Giants.
 Perry was 10–11 with a 4.05 ERA at age 20.

 In 1959, the Corpus Christi Giants finished 66–79.
 They placed 6th in the Texas League, playing under manager Ray Murray.
 Corpus Christi had season attendance of 61,501, an average of 848.
 After the season, Corpus Christi relocated to Harlingen, Texas and became the Rio Grande Valley Giants.

 Corpus Christi next hosted minor league baseball when the 1976 Corpus Christi Seagulls began play as members of the Class A level Gulf Coast League.